-Statutory guidance School Action "A pupil at any type of A managed move may school can also transfer best interest of the chil to another school as part move may be appropri of a managed move. • If bullying has occurr "The threat of exclusion If there is a safeguard must never be used educated elsewhere is If an incident has occ to influence parents the pupil in close proxi to remove their child could give rise to diffice If the child or young from the school" behaviour and a move
+Statutory guidance School Action "A pupil at any type of school can also transfer to another school as part A managed move may be considered if this is in the best interest of the child.
+Examples of when a managed move may be appropriate to consider are: of a managed move.
+If bullying has occurred "The threat of exclusion must never be used to influence parents If there is a safeguarding reason that means being educated elsewhere is in the best interest of the child to remove their child from the school" If an incident has occurred which means that educating the pupil in close proximity to other children in the school could give rise to difficulties (i.e restraining orders etc.) If the child or young person is engaging in anti-social behaviour and a move could help break the negative cycle.